XQ Institute

+XQ Institute is an American nonprofit organization founded in September 2015 by businesswoman and philanthropist Laurene Powell Jobs and Russlynn Ali, former assistant secretary of civil rights at the US Department of Education, to reform high school education within the United States.
+The organization is headquartered in Oakland, California.

 History

-XQ Institute was founded in September 2015 by Laurene Powell Jobs and Russlynn Ali, former assistant secretary of civil rights at the U.S. Department of Education.
-The institute was funded by Emerson Collective, an advocacy organization created by Jobs to fund philanthropic projects.
-XQ Institute was founded with the goal of changing the high school model, seen as being obsolete.
-The launch coincided with the announcement of a $50 million competition to redesign American public high schools, with funds to be awarded to build five new schools.
+XQ Institute was founded in September 2015 by Laurene Powell Jobs and Russlynn Ali.
+The institute is an independent affiliate of Emerson Collective, a company founded by Powell Jobs that invests in entrepreneurs and innovators.
+Powell Jobs' decision to establish XQ was informed by her work with College Track, a nonprofit organization she founded in 1997 to improve high school graduation, college enrollment and college graduation rates for students from under-resourced communities.

+XQ Institute was founded with the goal of changing the high school model in America, which is seen as obsolete.
+At its launch, XQ announced 'XQ: The Super School Project' as its first initiative, an open competition to redesign American public high school.

-In May 2016, the program launched a traveling yellow school bus with an interactive display that allowed students to share suggestions for improving high schools.
-In September, ten schools were selected to receive $10 million each, out of 700 applicants.
+In May 2016, the project launched a traveling yellow school bus with an interactive display that visited schools and communities across the US to "ignite conversations about education reform between students, educators and community leaders."
+In September 2016, 10 teams were selected to receive $10 million each to create new schools or transform existing ones.

 In September 2017, XQ Institute launched EIF Presents: XQ Super School Live, a one-hour telecast on ABC, CBS, NBC, and Fox.
 The show featured Ringo Starr, Tom Hanks, Common, Samuel L. Jackson, Justin Timberlake, and Jennifer Hudson.

 In October 2019, XQ Institute partnered with New York City charitable organization Robin Hood Foundation to donate $16 million to help open new and restructured public schools in the city.
 The NY Times reported at the time that XQ: The Super School Project had given out more than $100 million in grants to help teams of students and educators implement ideas for new high schools.

-In March 2020, Rhode Island Governor Gina Raimondo and state Education Commissioner Angélica Infante-Green announced at the State House that two schools, Trinity Academy for the Performing Arts and Ponaganset High School, were each getting $500,000 grants from XQ to find ways to improve modern high schools.
-In May, XQ partnered with Los Angeles-based Entertainment Industry Foundation to host "Graduate Together", a virtual graduation for 2020 high school graduates, hosted by NBA star LeBron James, and featuring video appearances from celebrities including Barack Obama, Jonas Brothers and Pharrell Williams.
+In March 2020, Rhode Island Governor Gina Raimondo and state Education Commissioner Angélica Infante-Green announced at the State House that two schools, Trinity Academy for the Performing Arts and Ponaganset High School, were each getting $500,000 grants from XQ to find ways to redesign their schools.

+In May 2020, XQ partnered with Los Angeles-based Entertainment Industry Foundation to host "Graduate Together", a virtual graduation for 2020 high school graduates, hosted by NBA star LeBron James, and featuring video appearances from celebrities including Barack Obama, Jonas Brothers and Pharrell Williams.